 These materials must be submitted to the Graduate Office, Department of Biological Sciences, California State University, Long Beach, 1250 Bellflower Blvd., Long Beach, CA 90840-9502.

-The Graduate Studies Committee will review all completed applications received by the deadlines and either accept the applicant as a Classified or Conditionally Classified graduate student or deny admission.
-Acceptance is competitive and the GPA, the GRE Test scores, one-page essay, and the letters of recommendation will be weighed in the decision to accept or deny.
-All admitted applicants must contact the Graduate Advisor prior to their initial semester for counsel and orientation.
+The Graduate Studies Committee will review all completed applications received by the deadlines.
+Admission into the M.S.
+Program in Microbiology is competitive, with an applicant's college GPA, GRE Test scores, one-page essay, and letters of recommendation weighed in the decision to accept or decline.
+Applicants who are admitted into the program will enter as a Classified Graduate Student, as described below.

 The Department of Biological Sciences may admit as a Classified Graduate Student any applicant who:

 The Program of Study must include completion of a minimum of 30 semester units.
-At least 20 of these units must be in the 500-600 level courses of which a minimum of 16 units must be in the Microbiology 500-600 series.
-Required courses, if not taken previously, include MICR 371 or an upper division/graduate course in genetics; MICR 471 or an upper division/graduate course in cell physiology; MICR 661 (two enrollments with different topics for a total of 4 units is required), or MICR 661 and BIOL 663; BIOL 696A (2 units), BIOL 696B (2 units), MICR 697 (maximum 3 units); and MICR 698 (6 units).
-Other elective units included in the graduate program must be 400-600 level courses acceptable to the University and microbiology degree program.
+At least 21 of these units must be in the 500-600 level courses of which a minimum of 16 units must be in the Microbiology or Biology 500-600 series.
+If not taken previously, MICR 371 or an upper division/graduate course in genetics, and MICR 471 or an upper division/graduate course in cell physiology are required courses for your Program of Study.
+The rest of your required courses for your Program of Study include: BIOL 580 (1 unit), MICR 661 (two enrollments with different topics for a total of 4 units is required), or MICR 661 and BIOL 663; BIOL 696A (2 units), BIOL 696B (2 units), MICR 697 (maximum 3 units); and MICR 698 (6 units).
+Other elective units included in the graduate program must be 400-600 level courses acceptable to the University and microbiology degree program, no more than nine may come from transfer credit.
 Up to 5 units of 300-level courses may be included with an approval from the Thesis Chair and Graduate Advisor.
 BIOL 696A will be taken during the student's initial fall semester; the course will cover experimental design, statistics, and literature research, and help students in preparing their Thesis Proposal.
 BIOL 696B will be taken during the first spring semester in the program, and will cover both oral and written scientific presentation.
 BIOL 696B is intended to facilitate manuscript and thesis writing and to help students learn to articulate their findings for their thesis defense.

 The Thesis Committee will recommend the student for advancement to candidacy by forwarding its recommendation to the department Graduate Advisor.
 This should occur at end of second semester after admission.
-Upon approval by the College's Associate Dean, the student will attain Master's Candidate status.
+Upon approval by the College's Associate Dean or designee, the student will attain Master's Candidate status.

 Requests to graduate must be received by Enrollment Services approximately 6 months in advance of the expected graduation date (check the Schedule of Classes for the date).

-These requirements must be completed within 6 years from when the first course on the Program of Study was completed, including academic leaves, or the student's degree program will be terminated.
+These degree requirements must be completed within 7 years from when the first course on the Program of Study was completed, including academic leaves, or the student's degree program will be terminated.